-- A submerged pipeline crosses Chippawa Channel 1.2 miles downstream of Black Creek (42°59'N, 79°01'W).
+A submerged pipeline crosses Chippawa Channel 1.2 miles downstream of Black Creek (42°59'N, 79°01'W).

-Slaters Point (43°04'N, 79°02'W), a rounded feature on the Canadian mainland, is the NW entrance point of Chippawa Channel. - 40 Caution.
-A shoal spit extends 0.15 mile off the NW tip of Navy Island (43°03'N, 79°01'W).
-Mariners are cautioned to give the point a wide berth. - Welland River (43°04'N, 79°03'W) joins Niagara River 1 mile downstream of Navy Island and 1.5 miles above Niagara Falls. - 42 Caution.
-All vessels are prohibited from entering the part of Niagara River downstream of a line joining the end of the breakwater at the mouth of Welland River and the westerly side of the mouth of Gill Creek at Niagara Falls, New York.
+Slaters Point (43°04'N, 79°02'W), a rounded feature on the Canadian mainland, is the NW entrance point of ture on the Canadian mainland, is the NW entrance point of Chippawa Channel.

+40 Caution. - A shoal spit extends 0.15 mile off the NW tip of Navy Island (43°03'N, 79°01'W).

+Mariners are cautioned to give the point a wide berth.

+Welland River (43°04'N, 79°03'W) joins Niagara River 1 mile downstream of Navy Island and 1.5 miles above Niagara Falls.

+42 Caution. - All vessels are prohibited from entering the part of Niagara River downstream of a line joining the end of the breakwater at the mouth of Welland River and the westerly side of the mouth of Gill Creek at Niagara Falls, New York.

-- 43 Caution.
-There is a strong current in Niagara River at the Welland River entrance. - 44 Chippawa, an urban community at the mouth of Welland River, is part of the city of Niagara Falls, which had a population of 75,399 in 1991. - 45 Chippawa is a Customs vessel reporting station for pleasure craft. - There is a small harbour inside the mouth of Welland River. - the Welland River entrance, is shown at an elevation of 16 feet (4.9 m) from an ornamental mast; it is privately maintained by Ontario Hydro-Electric Commission. - 48 An intake structure and breakwater, operated by Ontario Hydro-Electric Commission, extends across the Welland River entrance from the north shore. - The construction of the intake structure reversed the flow of Welland River; it now flows westwards from Niagara River.
+43 Caution. - There is a strong current in Niagara River at the Welland River entrance.

+- 44 Chippawa, an urban community at the mouth of Welland River, is part of the city of Niagara Falls, which had a population of 75,399 in 1991. - Chippawa is a Customs vessel reporting station for pleasure craft. - There is a small harbour inside the mouth of Welland River. - 47 Chippawa light (551), on the north side of the Welland River entrance, is shown at an elevation of 16 feet (4.9 m) from an ornamental mast; it is privately maintained by Ontario Hydro-Electric Commission. - An intake structure and breakwater, operated by Ontario Hydro-Electric Commission, extends across the Welland River entrance from the north shore. - The construction of the intake structure reversed the flow of Welland River; it now flows westwards from Niagara River.
 The lower section, 3.6 miles long, is used to divert water from Niagara River through the Chippawa-Queenston power canal. - Welland River is entered between the south end of the intake structure and the mainland.
 A footbridge with a clearance of 13 feet (4 m) crosses this entrance.
 There is a red flashing light on a post at the east end of the footbridge and a green flashing light at the west end.
 A highway bridge with a clearance of 13 feet (4 m) crosses the river 0.3 mile upstream.